seyunk/seyunResearch/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

  Hi!
-I'm a (rising) third year Ph.D. student in School of Computer Science <a href="https://www.hcii.cmu.edu/academics/phd-hci" rel="external nofollow noopener" target="_blank">HCII</a> at Carnegie Mellon University advised by <a href="https://www.hcii.cmu.edu/people/motahhare-eslami" rel="external nofollow noopener" target="_blank">Motahhare Eslami</a> and <a href="https://haiyizhu.com/" rel="external nofollow noopener" target="_blank"> Haiyi Zhu</a>.
+I'm a soon-to- be fourth year Ph.D. student in School of Computer Science <a href="https://www.hcii.cmu.edu/academics/phd-hci" rel="external nofollow noopener" target="_blank">HCII</a> at Carnegie Mellon University advised by <a href="https://www.hcii.cmu.edu/people/motahhare-eslami" rel="external nofollow noopener" target="_blank">Motahhare Eslami</a> and <a href="https://haiyizhu.com/" rel="external nofollow noopener" target="_blank"> Haiyi Zhu</a>.
   My research goal is to understand how to operationalize values such as equity and fairness in data-driven technologies and artificial intelligence.

-  My current project involves understanding what embedding fairness means in technology and surfacing different perceptions from various stakeholders.
+  My current project involves understanding what embedding equity means in technology and surfacing different perceptions from various stakeholders.
+  I have been also interested in how we can design technologies including AI to create <b> equitable outcomes </b>.

+  I've investigated equity in the context of the public sector and currently exploring health equity in the context of breast cancer screening.

   Previously, I received my  <a href="https://www.cs.cornell.edu/ms" rel="external nofollow noopener" target="_blank"> Master of Science (M.S.) in Computer Science </a> at Cornell University.
 I was advised by [Malte Jung](https://mjung.infosci.cornell.edu/) and  <a href="https://infosci.cornell.edu/content/fussell" rel="external nofollow noopener" target="_blank"> Susan Fussell </a>.